udude17/201-multi-vm-lb-zones-scriptext/README.md

 This does not create a public IP, so you will need to either attach one on the NIC resource, or use a Bastion Host, or connect via RDP from another VM available on the target network.

-VMAZ-DNS Template:
-          This template deploys a Windows DNS server role and add Conditional Forwarder entries from the CSV file

 TROUBLESHOOTING:
 - Important is having an effective route on the target subnet that can reach the FileUri specified to download the configure-server.ps1 script.
 For example, reaching the Azure Storage Account can be achieved various ways, such as using Service Endpoint, or ensuring there is no BGP and forced-tunneling of the default 0.0.0.0/0 route to on-premise by overriding it with a custom UDR, etc.
 - There is no support for a proxy in this example